achul123/MujinaBaseV2/README.md

 An injectable java cheat base for minecraft with a cool event system, loaded with C++, that can remap to work on vanilla, forge and lunar client

-The base is for 1.7.10 minecraft, however it should be adaptable to any minecraft version. \
+The base is for 1.7.10 minecraft. \
-It works only on windows at the moment, however it could be modified to work on linux fairly easily \
-(replace building scripts, and add jvm.so).
+and works only on windows.

-THIS IS NOT A WAY TO INJECT FORGE / FABRIC MODS, it only allows you to build an injectable jar that can access minecraft classes, as well as slightly modify existing minecraft methods' implementations using events.\
+This is not a way to inject Forge / Fabric mods, it only allows you to build an injectable jar that can access minecraft classes, as well as slightly modify existing minecraft methods' implementations using events.\
 Which means to actually make use of that base, you need to understand the minecraft source code, and know exactly which part of it you wish to modify, and what you wanna add to it.
 # Building